cloudforet-io/cloudforet-io.github.io/content/en/docs/setup_operation/quick_install/_index.md

 ---

 ## Overview
-Quick install guide for SpaceONE with minikube.
+Quick install guide for Cloudforet with minikube.

 ## Preparation
-Before installing SpaceONE, you need minikube and helm installed. <br>
+Before installing Cloudforet, you need minikube and helm installed. <br>
 Refer to the link below and proceed with the installation.

 * [Minikube Installation](https://minikube.sigs.k8s.io/docs/start/)